-Both these services are good for short-term weight loss, and both provide counseling and advice on making long-term lifestyle changes.
-But in time you might want to move on from these specialized plans to a more generalized meal delivery plan.
+Both these services are good for losing weight quickly.
+They both offer advice on changing your lifestyle for the long term.
+But over time, you might want to switch from these special plans to a more general meal delivery plan.

-When that time comes, or if neither of these weight-loss services is a good fit for you, there are plenty of options on our list of the best weight-loss meal delivery services.
+When that time comes, or if neither of these services is a good fit for you, there are plenty of other options on our list of the best weight-loss meal delivery services.

-With its Basic Meal Plan for Women starting at just $8.54 per day, Nutrisystem is the cheaper of the 2 services.
+With its Uniquely Yours Meal Plan for Women starting at just $8.54 per day, Nutrisystem is the cheaper of the 2 services.
 Jenny Craig’s plans start at $13.99 per day.
 But be advised that Nutrisystem meals are considerably more expensive if you buy them a la carte rather than signing up for a subscription.

 Nutrisystem doesn’t allow you to swap out proteins or other ingredients from entrees, but you can choose from a menu with over 150 options.
 Most weight loss meal delivery services carefully plan their menus to ensure your nutritional needs are met on a low-calorie diet.

-While Jenny Craig has over 85 entrees on its menu, Nutrisystem has over 150.
+While Jenny Craig has over 85 entrees on its menu, Nutrisystem has over 150 entrees.
 Variety is important with weight loss meal services.
 You’ll be getting almost all your calories from Nutrisystem or Jenny Craig, so you want as many menu choices as you can get.